alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 }
 ```
 Note 0: the [SLB architecture](https://www.alibabacloud.com/help/doc-detail/27544.htm) is composed of a master and a
 slave.
-The `vswitch_id` corresponds to the availability zone where the master is located, the salve is automatically
+The `vswitch_id` corresponds to the availability zone where the master is located, the slave is automatically
 created in another zone.
 If the master fails, HTTP requests are transferred to the slave (within a delay of 30 sec).
 For more information about failover scenarios, please read the
 [official documentation](https://www.alibabacloud.com/help/doc-detail/27543.htm).